yingfhu/pandoc/test/command/biblatex-britannica.md

     useeditor option in the options field as well as the sorttitle field.
 We want this entry to be cited and alphabetized by title even though there is an editor.
-In addition to that, we want the title to be alphabetized under ''E'' rather than ''T.'' Also note the label field which is provided for author-year citation styles'
+In addition to that, we want the title to be alphabetized under ''E'' rather than ''T''.
+Also note the label field which is provided for author-year citation styles'
   edition: 15
   editor: